Last updated September 9th, 2023.

 Hassanal Bolkiah, Sultan of Brunei and among the world’s richest men, is overseeing Brunei’s transition toward a system of Sharia law.

-Sharia law will replace existing ones in several planned phases and the transformation will apparently finish in 2035.
+Sharia law will replace existing ones in several planned phases, and the transformation will apparently finish in 2035.

 Until then, Brunei’s Sultan is pushing forth laws that involve banning Christmas celebrations, stoning adulterers, and cutting off the limbs of thieves.

-We aren’t here to criticize people’s religion.
-Our site is about investments in Asia – not social commentary.
-But hopefully you can understand why such factors would make foreigners reluctant to live or invest in Brunei.
+But hopefully, you can understand why such factors would make foreigners reluctant to live or invest in Brunei.
 It directly leads to declining foreign capital, which means weaker economic growth.

 Put simply, you should strongly reconsider if you’re thinking of starting a business or otherwise investing in Brunei.

 Don’t go to the worst country to invest in Asia.
-Start looking the region’s best places to invest instead.
+Start looking at the region’s best places to invest instead.

 Naturally, locals have given us a lot of hate (and some support!) because we said Brunei is the worst country to invest in Asia.

 The truth often hurts.
-InvestAsian will continue telling our readers the facts about places that aren’t competitive though.
+InvestAsian will continue telling our readers the facts about places that aren’t competitive, though.

 Brunei’s situation might improve if locals were less eager to defend an economy that has been in recession for most of the past decade.